TRT in the UK

 Wrapping up

-In conclusion, it is clear that high testosterone in women can cause a variety of unwanted symptoms if left untreated.
+In conclusion, high testosterone in women can cause a variety of unwanted symptoms if left untreated.
 If you feel as though you’re suffering from high testosterone symptoms we urge you to get in contact with our specialised doctors (by clicking the button above) to discuss your options today.

 References/Further reading/Bibliography/Scientific Studies